jefta-jose/Aws-Workspaces/README.md

 * On `main` branch push: deploy to `dev`
 * On PR merge to `staging`: deploy to `staging`
 * On release tag: deploy to `prod`

+Access credentials (`access_key`, `secret_access_key`) for the uploader IAM users can be securely stored in secrets management tools (e.g., AWS Secrets Manager, Vault, or CI/CD secrets).

 ---